crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: [Join #Orbtoberfest](https://circleci-public.github.io/hacktoberfest/#/) and submit your PRs to this [Google Form](https://docs.google.com/forms/d/1-MbzLy0m1eRLjeye9wu76fYkzcX5A3PvgKd09EhVObY/viewform).
 - **Notes**: View full details above.
 Make pull requests to any open-source "orbs" for CircleCI, or create your own.
 When complete submit PRs to the Google form to claim swag.

+### D

+#### **Devfolio**

+- **Swag**: Stickers, Limited Edition T-Shirts
+- **Requirements**: Get atleast four pull request merged into any project [react-otp-input](https://github.com/devfolioco/react-otp-input), [devfolio-gatsby-starter](https://github.com/devfolioco/devfolio-gatsby-starter) or [react-intl-tel-input](https://github.com/patw0929/react-intl-tel-input) to win stickers and for four exceptional pull requests get a chance to earn their LIMITED EDITION t-shirts!
+- **How to sign up**: Sign up to GitHub, Make pull requests as mentioned above, fill out this [form](https://forms.gle/weUyz51JPgVrpGfUA) before October 31st and wait for your Hacktoberfest swag from Devfolio.
+- **Notes**:  See this page for their [official announcement](https://devfolio.co/blog/hacktoberfest-2019-devfolio/).

 ### H

 #### **Hasura**